 The Perfect Pit Boss Smoked Turkey with Maple BBQ Rub

 Hello All!
 Today I’m letting my hubby Justin do a take-over on the blog with this incredible smoked turkey recipe we prepared for a small gathering the other weekend.
 With it being the holiday season we had a turkey in our freezer that just needed to be thawed for a less formal occasion.

-That’s the beauty of a a smoked turkey, it’s a more casual approach to a bird that is often prepared for formal occasions.
-A smoked turkey can be enjoyed any time of year; winter or summer, it’s a delicious and easy dish to prepare.
+That’s the beauty of a smoked turkey, it’s a more casual approach to a bird that is often prepared for formal occasions.
+This smoked turkey recipe can be enjoyed any time of year; winter or summer, it’s a delicious and easy dish to prepare.

 Heck, if I can make a turkey on the Pit Boss…anyone can!
 I’ll let Justin take it from here.

 Smoking your turkey is a long process of love but it is one that’s pretty hands off and basically just requires patience.
 In time your turkey will be finished cooking and with that, you will have a crispy skinned bird with juicy meat inside.
 Together every bite is a wonderful combination of flavor and taste.
 Even the leftovers taste incredible!

 How do you smoke a turkey in a pit boss pellet smoker?

 One of the easiest ways to smoke a turkey on a Pit Boss pellet smoker is to spatchcock the turkey, then place it right on the grill grate to cook.
 The spatchcock method allows for even cooking of the bird and gets more surface area of the turkey browned and crispy.

 There’s nothing better than juicy, tender meat underneath perfectly crispy and browned skin.
 This is the BEST smoked turkey recipe when you follow along with the step by step instructions.
 It doesn’t get much easier than this!